 Do you know the names and numbers of your teeth?
 Can you only say "The pointy one in the top right side!"
 Let's get to know your teeth better here; it will make you a better communicator with your dental professional – you'll even be able to pinpoint specific teeth over the phone!

-Because most people do not have 32 teeth, due to wisdom tooth extraction, congenitally missing them or extraction due to non-restorable dental conditions, we will skip over any missing numbers.
-It is also important to know the names of the teeth!
-Your front four teeth 7, 8, 9, 10) and your front lower four teeth 23, 24, 25, 26) are incisors.
-Incisors are mainly used for gripping, cutting and shearing food, and are the first thing a person sees when you flash your smile.
+Because most people do not have 32 teeth due to wisdom tooth extraction, congenitally missing them, or extraction due to non-restorable dental conditions, we will skip over any missing numbers.
+It is also important to know the names of the teeth, not just the numbers!
+Your front four teeth (7, 8, 9, 10) and your front lower four teeth (23, 24, 25, 26) are incisors.
+Incisors are mainly used for gripping, cutting and shearing food.
+Incisors are the first thing people see when you flash your smile.
 Incisors also play a dominant role in speech.

-Behind the canines lie the bicuspids (or premolars #4, 5, 12, 13 (upper jaw) and #20, 21, 28, 29 (lower jaw).
-Bicuspids are a sort of "in between tooth," with the properties of both the canine and molar teeth.
+Behind the canines lie the bicuspids (or premolars).
+The bicuspids are #4, 5, 12, 13 (upper jaw) and #20, 21, 28, 29 (lower jaw).
+Bicuspids are a sort of "in-between tooth," with the properties of both the canine and molar teeth.
 These teeth transfer food from the canines to the molars for proper grinding.

 Finally, the molars make up the rear-most teeth in your mouth.
-Depending on if you have your wisdom teeth or not, you will have 8 or 12 molars, which lie directly behind the two biscuspids in each quadrant of your mouth, #2, 3, 14, 15 (upper jaw) and #18, 19, 30, 31 (lower jaw).
+Depending on if you have your wisdom teeth or not you will have 8 or 12 molars, which lie directly behind the two biscuspids in each quadrant of your mouth.
+The molars are #2, 3, 14, 15 (upper jaw) and #18, 19, 30, 31 (lower jaw).
 Molars are like a grinding table, carrying out the smashing and grinding of food for digestion.

-Next time, try to communicate with your dental professional the name or number of your tooth that is being discussed.
-It would impress and earn great respect from your dental professional, and would also be the first step to knowing your teeth!
-Once you know your teeth better, you will likely find taking care of your dental health easier more interesting.
+Next time you're at the dentist try to communicate with your dental professional the name or number of your tooth that is being discussed.
+Using the name or number of your teeth would impress and earn great respect from your dental professional and the more you know your teeth, the more likely you'll find taking care of your dental health easier and interesting!
 If you learn these numbers, you will be one step ahead of most people regarding dental communication!